cookiebinary1/axon/README.md

 2. **Server Detection**: Checks if llama-server is already running at the configured URL

 3. **Model Selection** (if server not running): If `auto_start` is enabled (default):
-   - Prompts you to select a model (3B or 7B)
+   - Prompts you to select a model family (Qwen2.5-Coder, DeepSeek Coder, CodeLlama, StarCoder)
+   - Then prompts you to select a size variant (1.5B, 3B, 7B, etc.)
    - Automatically starts llama-server with your selected model
    - Waits for the server to be ready before starting chat